isomerpages/govtech-stp/_start-here/Transiting through Singapore.md

 ### 2. COVID-19 Pre-Departure Test

-If the traveller's final destination country/region has a pre-departure test requirement, travellers are advised to take their pre-departure tests at the originating country as such testing services are not available during transit in Singapore.
+<b>If the traveller's final destination country/region has a pre-departure test requirement, travellers are advised to take their pre-departure tests at the originating country as such testing services are not available during transit in Singapore.</b>

+Otherwise, transit travellers with a layover at Changi Airport of less than 24 hours do not have to take or present proof of havng taken a pre-departure test.

 <div id="recovered"></div>